Skip to content

 • Fixed-price contracts: Timing your electricity use does not provide financial benefits in the same way as with variable-price contracts.
 An exception may apply if your distribution network operator uses a capacity charge and your peak demand affects the distribution fee.
 In such cases, staggering and timing the use of high-power appliances can reduce costs, regardless of the contract type.

-Electricity use in an apartment and in the housing company
+Electricity use in an apartments and housing companies

 In an apartment building, a household’s electricity use typically consists of cooking, refrigeration, household appliances and consumer electronics.
 In most housing companies, space heating and domestic hot water are included in the maintenance charge or rent.
 Electric comfort underfloor heating in the bathroom and the use of an electric sauna can create temporary peaks in electricity consumption.